Dev-Mayke/Lamp/readme.md

 # Lamp in JS

-Project in javascript for interation initial with HTML elements.
+Project in javascript to start interacting with elements HTML.
-Projeto em javascript para iniciar a interação com elementos HTML.